Important note: databases that have been loaded in Jedox version 2018.2 cannot be loaded in version 2018.1 or older!

 To install and run Jedox, please read first the Hardware Requirements and the Software Requirements.
 If you have an existing Jedox software module and you want to update your version, please read Updating a Jedox Installation in Windows.

-The setup will recognize an existing Jedox version 7.0 (SRx) installation and perform an update.
+The setup will recognize an existing Jedox version 2018.1 or 7.1 or 7.0 (SRx) installation and perform an update.

 Step 1 – Run the current Jedox Setup file for Windows by double-clicking and select the language for installation: